SchlenkR/Trulla/README.md

   * conditionals
 * Trulla infers a model type for the template
 * An instance of the model is provided by the user for rendering the final template.
+* The begin and end character sequence for template expressions are configurable, and there is no way escaping them.
+Choose an appropriate sequence of characters that won't occur in your template.

 Limitations